ptmt/ptmt.github.com/garage/statik.md

 Would be nice to have easier post creation and editing process, than operating with Markdown files in git repository.
 Could it be solved on top of the engine?
 Most likely yes, just do git commits afterwards.

-### Future of over-engineering

-- Static web-site, generated, ss it is now.
-- CMS that allows to modify the content, preview it, and publish the final version through git.

 ### Biggest missed oportunity